aaycock/blog/_posts/2021-07-02-homeassistant-supervisor-bridge-support.markdown

 tags: [pi, wifi]
 ---

 There are several scenarios where I find it helpful to establish a network bridge device that is managed by NetworkManager.
-For example, when running in managed mode to allow hostapd to automatically bring up the wlanx interface, bridged to ```eth0```.
+For example, when running in managed mode to allow hostapd to automatically bring up the wlan interface, bridged to ```eth0```.

 This works great in a hostapd-only environment.
 However, if you plan to run [HomeAssistant][homeassistant] with the supervisor docker container, you will run into issues because HomeAssistant Supervisor does not officially support the bridge network device (yet).